Kierancz/kicz/README.md

-This is a portfolio and blog developed by and for me, Kieran Czerwinski using Phemnomic, React, and lots of SASS.
-If for some strange reason you want to steal my code and run it yourself, you can use the following instructions:
+This is a portfolio and blog developed using React, and lots of SASS.
+Instructions for running it are as follows:

 ## Install dependencies